boMadBo/scouts-office-client/README.md

 3. install the required dependencies: npm install

+4. ### npm run start:dev

 ### To run Client

-4. Navigate to the project directory: cd scouts-academy cd client
+5. Navigate to the project directory: cd scouts-academy cd client

-5. install the required dependencies: npm install
+6. install the required dependencies: npm install

-Available Scripts
-In the project directory, you can run the following scripts:

-to run client

-### npm run start:dev

-to run client

-### npm start
+7. ### npm start

 Runs the app in development mode.
 Open http://localhost:3010 to view it in the browser.